kairosity/mp3-snapathon/testing.md

 max-height was set at 600px and by forcing the image to take up 100% of the space, much of the image would be hidden.

 ### Fix
-I used the following function to conditionally set extra classes for the horizontal images, this was vertical images were the default and I could change the max-width: 100% to width:100%, and I set the particular left: position for the horizontal awards as well.
+I used the following function to conditionally set extra classes for the horizontal images, as vertical images were the default and I could then change where the max-width was set to 100% to just be width:100%, and then I set the particular left: position for the horizontal awards as well.

                 function verticalOrHorizontalAwardImage(){
                     let photos = document.querySelectorAll('.award-photo')